 Since Annapurna Circuit Trek opened in 1977, trekkers follow the route and itinerary that begins from Bensisahar, heads in an anti-clockwise direction to traverse through Manang district, cross Thorong La pass and enter Mustang district.
-Only a few of the trekkers have attempt Annapurna Circuit Trek Clockwise as the practice is of going anti-clockwise.
+Only a few of the trekkers have attempted Annapurna Circuit Trek Clockwise as the practice is of going anti-clockwise.

-Nepal Adventure Team arranges and organizes the Annapurna Circuit Trek Clockwise for all the adventure and nature lover trekkers.
-Initially, you drive from Kathmandu to Pokhara and enjoy a night stay at Pokhara.
-The next day, you will drive up to Tatopani and relax at the hot spring in Tatopani village.
-From Tatopani, you begin to trek bypassing villages as Kalopani, Lete, Ghasa, Marpha, Jomsom, and Muktinath.
+Nepal Adventure Team arranges and organizes the Annapurna Circuit Trek Clockwise for all adventure and nature lover trekkers.
+Initially, you drive from Kathmandu to Pokhara and enjoy a night's stay at Pokhara.
+The next day, you will drive up to Tatopani and relax in the hot spring in Tatopani village.
+From Tatopani, you begin to trek bypassing villages such as Kalopani, Lete, Ghasa, Marpha, Jomsom, and Muktinath.
 You will be staying at the Muktinath area for acclimatization and stay at Mustang Phedi before passing Thorong La.
 Early morning, you head to traverse through Thorong La which is entirely surrounded by mountains, and drop at Manang district.
 You will rest as well as have sightseeing in Manang village and move downhill towards Pisang, Chame, Dharapani, and Bensisahar.
 You will drive to Kathmandu from Bensisahar.

 Tale of Annapurna Massif and Annapurna Circumambulation